Orinie Primary School Rainwater Catchment System – Kenya

 As the Maasai are a pastoralist society most everyone keeps cows, goats, and sheep.
 Animals are brought out to graze during the day, but the scorching sun and semi-arid climate bring people farther and farther away from home in search of vegetation for the animals.

 There are two rainy seasons in Orinie, and the months between are difficult ones.
 Ask almost anyone who calls Orinie home and they will tell you that the biggest challenge the community faces is water.

 Most women make a daily trek to and from the Ol Kejuado River to fill jerry cans with enough water to meet the daily needs of their families.
 Boreholes installed in the last decade have greatly improved the situation, but are prone to mechanical problems and take hours for some women to reach by foot.

 The Orinie Primary School, where 290 boys and girls attend school each day, also struggles to provide adequate and clean water to students.
 The school currently buys water from the closest borehole, spending large sums of money each term, and pulling students from class each day to fetch water.
 When the borehole breaks, dirty water is carried from the river up to the school.
 As some children walk as far as 9 kilometers on their way to class, having access to safe drinking water is absolutely essential.

 AIC Orinie Dispensary, a faith-based health clinic located within walking distance from the primary school, reports a high incidence of diarrheal disease among children.
 While health care workers emphasize the importance of regular hand washing and the use of safe drinking water, it is difficult to instill these values in youth who do not have access to water.

-Alongside diarrheal diseases, many children suffer from malnutrition due in part to diet consisting almost entirely of maize and beans.
+Alongside diarrheal diseases, many children suffer from malnutrition due in part to a diet consisting almost entirely of maize and beans.
 While people acknowledge the importance of vegetables there is no market in Orinie, and families find it difficult to prioritize using water to support a kitchen garden when it is such a scarce commodity.

 This project is to construct a rainwater catchment system at Orinie Primary School.